Budapest Tips For First Timers: What You Need To Know Before Visiting

 17. Eat at bakeries.

-Honestly, we love the bakery scene in Budapest.
+Honestly, we love the bakery scene in Budapest and think it’s a total hidden gem.
 There are so many delicious buttery options to choose from, and it’s a cheap way to eat.

 We recommend opting for a bakery and coffee situation to start the day and save more money for a nicer dinner and drinks!